SPF Workforce Issues Group

 The Social Partnership Forum is committed to supporting staff through change.
 The SPF Staff Transfer Guide is an online toolkit designed and developed by the WIG, to support staff who are facing transfer to providers of NHS funded services in England.

 The Workforce Issues Group has played a vital role in providing clarity on the New Fair Deal and, working with HM Treasury (HMT), produced a set of Frequently Asked Questions about the application of the New Fair Deal in the NHS for independent providers.
 These FAQs include information on which staff are covered by the New Fair Deal and the implications on independent providers where staff on the NHS Pension Scheme transfer to their organisation.
-In May 2014, the FAQs were updated to include further questions and answers from the Mutuals’ Network and the latest employee contribution rates.
+In July 2017, the FAQs were updated by the SPF and the NHS Business Services Authority (NHS BSA).
 Download the latest version of the FAQs.

 The New Fair Deal does not apply to transfers within the public sector, such as Machinery of Government changes, which involve the transfer of staff from one part of government to another.
 Those transfers are covered by the Cabinet Office Statement of Practice on staff transfers – the Government is currently reconsidering this guidance in the light of the reforms to the main public service pension schemes.

 In October 2013 HM Treasury (HMT) published guidance on how the New Fair Deal will operate across the public sector pension schemes.
 Following this the Department of Health produced guidance on how the Fair Deal Policy applies to the NHS Pension Scheme.
-This guidance is available via the NHS Business Services Authority (NHS BSA) and Government websites.
+This guidance is available via the NHS BSA and Government websites.

 The Department of Health, working in partnership with the Workforce Issues Group produced: Reform of the Fair Deal policy, NHS Pension Scheme Guidance, which was published in May 2014.
 The NHS BSA has produced application forms for a Pension Direction and an Admin Code; a guide that informs employers of their legal obligations in respect of the NHS Pension Scheme and a NHS Pension Direction Factsheet.
 These are available on the NHS BSA website.